 Executive summary

-It's 2025 and the maritime industry is at an inflection point.
-Maritime organizations that embrace digital transformation today will capture additional market share, reduce operational costs by 30-50%, and meet emerging sustainability requirements.
+The maritime industry finds itself at an inflection point.
+In the current day and age, maritime organizations that embrace digital transformation will capture additional market share fast, reduce operational costs significantly, and meet emerging sustainability requirements.
 Those that delay digital adoption risk obsolescence in a rapidly evolving market.

 Why digital transformation in maritime cannot wait.

 Insiders say the maritime industry is experiencing its most significant disruption since containerization back in the 50's.
-They might just be right, as operational changes are numerous.
+They might just be right, as operational changes in global shipping are numerous.

-Global shipping demand continues to rise.
-At the same time, however, current market pressures are questioning to which extent traditional operational models can meet new standards and the most ambitious expectations.
+On the one hand side, global shipping demand continues to rise.
+At the same time, however, current market pressures are questioning to which extent traditional operational models can meet the new standards as well as the most ambitious customer expectations.
 As a business leader, the question is no longer whether to transform your organization, but whether your organization will lead the transformation or struggle to catch up.

 That's the real question today.